Syntax Guide

 - docker:

-# Use a non-public image as the build container, requiring Docker username and password
+# Use private image as build container, requires Docker username and password

 image: